JohnnyPeng18/TypeFix/README.md

 gen_test_script('prompt_patches/bugsinpy/correctness_failed_cases.json', split = 5, benchmark = "bugsinpy")
 ```

 You can run the above two function calls in `evaluate.py` to generate test scripts and then follow the instructions in [PyTER](https://github.com/kupl/PyTER/blob/main/INSTALL.md) to build dockers and run test cases.
+Patches that pass all the test cases are considered plausible patches.

+**Check Correct Patches:**

+Based on the identified plausible patches, identify the correct patches that maintain the same functionality with developer patches via manual analysis.
+Correct patches may not be exactly the same with developer patches.

 ## Results

 We release the evaluation results of TypeFix and baselines in `results/eval.pdf`.
-We also display several mined fix templates from TypeFix in `results/samples/` directory.
+We also display the mined fix templates from TypeFix in `results/samples/` directory.

+We can find all intermediate result files mentioned above in the release of this repo.

+## Contact

+If you have any question, please contact [research@yunpeng.work](mailto:research@yunpeng.work).